Church governance is organized as described in our By-Laws, reflecting a major revision adopted in April 2018.

 Why, How, What and When?

-Our current bylaws have been in place since 1985 and in many ways have served us very well.
+The previous bylaws had been in place since 1985 and in many ways have served us very well.
 However, in recent years, we have become aware that our current practices are not adequately reflected by these bylaws and that many aspects of them might more appropriately belong in a Policy Book.
 We also realized that several processes as currently defined are redundant and that an increasing amount of energy is put into getting people to fill committees rather than to carry out ministry.

-As a result, beginning over a year ago, initial conversations led to the formation of a Council Subcommittee on Governance which discussed multiple approaches and eventually focused on a Governance Model which we believed was the best approach for us to pursue our future objectives.
+As a result, beginning in early 2017, initial conversations led to the formation of a Council Subcommittee on Governance which discussed multiple approaches and eventually focused on a Governance Model which we believed was the best approach for us to pursue our future objectives.
 Over the course of 2017, Council held an offsite retreat to more fully explore the proposed model.
 The decision was made to move ahead with this model.
 Multiple sessions were held throughout the year to help everyone understand the new model and to answer any questions that might have arisen.
-Additionally, the model was presented at the Annual Meeting on January 28th of this year.
+Additionally, the model was presented at the Annual Meeting on January 28th of 2018.

 Church Council Mission and Norms